 Tiffany St. James

-As the former Head of Public Participation for UK Government and Director of Comms for Directgov she launched data.gov.uk working with Cabinet Office and Sir Tim Berners-Lee.
-She was responsible for delivering better public services online and training all civil servants to build digital capability.
-She developed the digital training strategy for Government.
+Tiffany previously held the post of Head of Social Media for UK Government and Director of Comms for Directgov she launched data.gov.uk working with Cabinet Office and Sir Tim Berners-Lee.
+She was the strategic lead in Cabinet Office for social media, the first role of its kind.

 Founder & Managing Director, Nile